 This fascination with man’s best friend has spilled over to idioms.
 Several French idiomatic expressions mention dogs in them, and here, we will learn all about it.

 Here’s the thing though.
-In French, the word for dog (chien) when used as an adjective translates to something negative such as “wretched, nasty, ill” or just a general pleasantness.
-For example, when we say chien de temps (though this is really an old expression that is no longer used anymore), it means a bad or nasty weather.
+The word for dog in French is chien and when used as an adjective it translates to something negative such as “wretched, nasty, ill” or just general pleasantness.
+For example, when we say chien de temps (though this is really an old expression that is no longer used anymore), it means bad or nasty weather.
 Or when someone tells you about ma chienne de vie, he/ she is talking about the wretched, thankless life he leads.

 But dog lovers need not feel horrible about this pejorative use of the term.
-It’s somewhat similar to the use of the term ‘bitch’, a female dog, which is used by the English speakers to refer to all types of awfulness.
+It’s somewhat similar to the use of the term ‘bitch’ (a female dog) which is used by English speakers to refer to all types of awfulness.